 From 1 June 2017, Intelligent Access Program (IAP) monitoring is mandatory for some heavy mobile cranes and SPVs that are eligible for excess mass permits of extended duration and increased road network access.

-Find out about specified classes and IAP enrolment by reading the Intelligent Access Program for Cranes and Special Purpose Vehicles fact sheet and the Frequently Asked Questions for Mandatory IAP on cranes and special purpose vehicles.
+Find out about specified vehicle classes and IAP enrolment by reading the Intelligent Access Program for Cranes and Special Purpose Vehicles fact sheet and the Frequently Asked Questions for Mandatory IAP on cranes and special purpose vehicles.

 Permits issued for Class 1 and IAP Class 2 heavy mobile cranes and special purpose vehicles include conditions for specified structures that must not be crossed or structures that can be crossed if the appropriate single trip permit is obtained.